vladcc/ascii-lines/README.txt

 # ascii-lines
-draw ascii lines with, or without, really crude "antialiasing"
+draw ascii lines with and without antialiasing

 A toy line drawing program.
-Uses DDA with only int arithmetic and no hotpath checks in the non-antialiasing version.
+The non-antialiasing algorithm uses DDA with int arithmetic.
+The antialiasing algorithm uses the Wu idea with minimal floating point operations.

 Use: ./draw_lines.bin <row1> <col1> <row2> <col2>
 Or : ./draw_lines.bin -t

-Code is messy, but the fun is at draw_line_int_dda() and draw_line_int_dda_aa()